ibm-cloud-docs/vpc/vsi-images.md

 | Ubuntu 20.04.x, 22.04.x | x86-64 |
 | Windows 2016, 2019, 2022 | x86-64 |
 {: caption="Table 1.
 Supported x86_64 stock image operating systems" caption-side="top"}

-CentOS 8 is scheduled for End of Life (EOL) on 31 December 2021.
-On 01 January 2022, CentOS 8 stock images are deprecated and can no longer be selected to provision in {{site.data.keyword.cloud_notm}} console.
-Existing CentOS instances are not affected.
-{: note}

 ### Supported x86_64 virtual server operating system bundle stock image
 {: #x86-supported-os-bundle-image}